PortsMaster/PortMaster-Website/content/markdown/packaging.markdown

 ### Port specific additional libraries should be included within the port's directory in a separate subfolder named libs.
 They can be loaded at runtime using `export LD_LIBRARY_PATH` or using `LD_LIBRARY_PATH=` on the same line as the executable as long as it's before it. \

-LD_LIBRARY_PATH="$PWD/libs:$LD_LIBRARY_PATH"
+export LD_LIBRARY_PATH="$GAMEDIR/libs:$LD_LIBRARY_PATH"

-SDL_GAMECONTROLLERCONFIG="$sdl_controllerconfig" # Provide appropriate controller configuration if it recognizes SDL controller input
+# Provide appropriate controller configuration if it recognizes SDL controller input
+export SDL_GAMECONTROLLERCONFIG="$sdl_controllerconfig"

-./portexecutable 2>&1 | tee -a ./log.txt # Launch the executable and write a log to log.txt
+./portexecutable Launch the executable

 # Although you can kill most of the ports (if not all of the ports) via a hotkey, the user may choose to exit gracefully.
 # That's fine but let's make sure gptokeyb is killed so we don't get ghost inputs or worse yet,